-- 1. NSF Approval Required.
-Whenever a recessed automatic surface skimmer is installed it shall be designed and constructed in accordance with the applicable NSF standards pertaining to recessed automatic surface skimmers. - 2.
+- NSF Approval Required.
+Whenever a recessed automatic surface skimmer is installed it shall be designed and constructed in accordance with the current NSF standards pertaining to recessed automatic surface skimmers. - 2.
 Skimmer Design and Material.
 The recessed skimmer shall be of a grade designed for commercial pools, be of substantial, durable, reasonably corrosion resistant material and equipped with an automatic skimmer weir and removable strainer basket and flat lid flush with deck and securely attached at all times. - 3.
 Skimmer Flow Rate.
-The skimmer shall be designed for a flow rate based on a minimum 70% of the total flow, in gpm, not to exceed the minimum turnover rate. - 4.
+The skimmer shall be designed for a flow rate based on a minimum 70% of the total flow, in gpm. - 4.
 Skimmer Flow Adjustment Valve.
-All skimmers shall have an integral trimmer valve.

-5. Skimmer Minimum Required.
+All skimmers shall have an integral trimmer valve. - 5.
+Skimmer Minimum Required.